25+ New Generation Z Statistics (2024)

 If there’s one word to sum up Gen Z, it’s more.

-They’re more diverse and more educated than previous generations.
+They’re more diverse and more environmentally conscious than previous generations.
 And while mental health and job dissatisfaction are struggles for people of all ages, Gen Zs are more likely to take action — either by seeking treatment or changing jobs.

 Gen Zs see both the opportunities and challenges of today’s world.
 They’re willing to express their demands to their governments and employers.
 Over the next several decades, we’ll witness just how large an impact Gen Z will have on the world and future generations.